ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Get a server with 24 GB RAM + 4 CPU + 200 GB Storage + Always Free</blockquote>

 <h3>4.
-Permission Concept for Database CI/CD in the Oracle Database - <a href="https://medium.com/@jasminfluri/permission-concept-for-database-ci-cd-in-the-oracle-database-5b26342656c4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tips and Tricks to Clear the CKA Exam ☸️ - <a href="https://medium.com/@amanpathakdevops/tips-and-tricks-to-clear-the-cka-exam-️-e6c59a8ce051" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jasmin Fluri`**
+✍️ **posted by `Aman Pathak`**

-<blockquote>CI/CD changed how we manage and deploy database changes.
-This article explains how to set up application- and deployment users correctly.</blockquote>
+<blockquote>Hi guys, I hope you are doing well.
+Recently, I cleared my CKA exam with 75% marks, which means we need at least 66% to pass the exam.</blockquote>

 <h3>5.
 Choosing the Right Software Deployment Model: On-Premises, Cloud (SaaS) or BYOC - <a href="https://medium.com/@jake.page91/choosing-the-right-software-deployment-model-on-premises-cloud-saas-or-byoc-be3304153f09" target="_blank" rel="noopener noreferrer">link</a></h3>